Skip to content

 Alcoholic Liver Disease

-Alcoholic liver disease (ALD) encompasses a spectrum of liver conditions caused by excessive alcohol consumption, ranging from simple fatty liver (steatosis) to more severe forms such as alcoholic hepatitis and cirrhosis.
-It represents a significant public health challenge, being a leading cause of liver-related illness and mortality worldwide.
+Alcoholic liver disease (ALD) encompasses a spectrum of liver conditions caused by excessive alcohol consumption.
+It represents a significant global health burden, ranging in severity from simple fatty liver (steatosis) to alcoholic hepatitis, and ultimately to irreversible cirrhosis and liver failure.

 RS IDGeneRelated Traits